Textbook for American Surveys

 Some argue that, in a way, the story of Texas represents the triumph of illegal immigration; only the immigration they're talking about is from the U.S., not vice-versa.
 It would more accurate, along those lines of thinking, to argue that it was the triumph of legal and illegal immigration, since Mexico's policy vacillated between allowing and barring American immigration.
 The key in either case is the amount of people, whether legal or illegal, and the important thing is whether the racially dominant group uses its power to promote democracy or a discriminatory caste system.

-The U.S. and Britain shared the Oregon Country (left, click to enlarge), which then stretched up to the 54º40' parallel to include present-day British Columbia, per an 1816 agreement set to expire in 1846.
+As we saw in the previous chapter, the U.S. and Britain shared the Oregon Country (left, click to enlarge), which then stretched up to the 54º40' parallel to include present-day British Columbia, per an 1816 agreement set to expire in 1846.
 Polk presumed the British wouldn’t be interested in defending such a remote territory with no Atlantic access.
 But the British called Polk out on his Bluff and Bluster strategy of promising 54º40' or Fight!
 They correctly guessed that Polk’s real ambition was to conquer Mexico and spread slavery, so they figured he didn’t want two wars at once.
-He quickly settled on halfsies, with Oregon divided along the 49th parallel -- the same straight line extending from Minnesota west.
+He quickly settled for halfsies, with Oregon divided along the 49th parallel -- the same straight line extending from Minnesota west.
 The Brits also wanted the line curved downward at the end to include all of Vancouver Island, and Polk again complied.
 Suffice it say, Northerners weren’t happy.
 From their view, they didn’t understand why the Oregon Boundary Dispute wasn’t the Oregon War, when Polk seemed intent on gearing up for a real one with Mexico.

 rightly suspected, Polk was more dedicated to the cause of

 spreading slavery into the Southwest than he was tussling